-So we cave, spend far too much money on perishable decorations, but hey, at least our houses look magazine perfect for a month.
-But guess what!
-You can totally eat some of these decorations, and I'm not sure there's anything cuter or more perfect for fall than a pumpkin pie inside of a pumpkin.
+You’re probably a little dumbfounded right now too, but it’s true.
+You can totally eat these, and we’re not sure there’s anything cuter or more perfect for fall than a pumpkin pie inside of a pumpkin.

 The best part about these (besides the cuteness factor) is they actually make a much better shell than pie crust does.
 There’s no spilling over the sides or burning edges to deal with.
 The pumpkin itself is perfectly cooked and soft by the time the filling sets in the oven, and you get a little slice of actual pumpkin with each bite.
 Plus, they’re the perfect portion control for pie.
 Win-win.